A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 so that

-The measure $\upmu_*$ represents a defect energy measure for the convergence: the central issue for the weak approximation by smooth maps is therefore to bound its total mass.
-The value $\epsilon_*$ of the total mass of the defect measure given in \eqref{defaut} strongly depends on the position of the singularities and also on the way we choose to connect them.
-To obtain general weak approximation results, one would therefore need to choose somewhat optimal connections of the singularities and relate the defect energy to the Sobolev energy $\rE_3$.
-It turns out that this program can be completed in the case $N=\S^3$.
+The measure $\upmu_*$ represents a defect energy measure for the above convergence.
+It follows from the definition of the minimal defect energy $\epsilon_\star(u)$ given in \eqref{defoto} that

+so that a good estimate for $\vert \upmu_\star\vert $ yields an estimate of the minimal defect energy $\epsilon_\star(u)$.
+The formula for $\upmu_\star$ given in \eqref{defaut} depends not only on the position of the singularities but also on the way we choose to connect them.
+In order to obtain general weak approximation results, we choose therefore optimal connections of the singularities, with the hope that the upper bound \eqref{upup} can be turned into a related lower bound.
+This program can be completed in the case $\mN=\S^3$.